wwszola/MarkovTool/README.md

 - parallel is itertools.zip_longest? : kinda, firing order if they depend on themselves
 - just use itertools to get the result you want
 ## TODO
-- Dependent(p1, Endless(p2)) - check for sizes
+### __version _0.2___
-- manual description is just iterable
+- manual instance
+- fit !!
-- correct firing order for MODEL
+- model: parallel, correct firing order for dependence
-- stat module:
+- better collector:
-- - should instances keep history thrhemselves??
-- - look at emit, closed collectors, ckecking for deleted references
+- - put uses references for instance too
+- - retrieving data using description or instance
-- - ALL KINDS OF ANALYIS TOOL
+- - pretty summary
-- - collector pretty summary, count, ...
+- - counting occurences, pairs, triples
+- package distribution using setuptools
+- load from file: we want json maybe?
+### coming next
 - docstrings:
-- - _initial and _transition in Description
-- - and _pick in instance
-- - dependent
+- -
 - tests: description -> instance -> stat
-- load from file: we want json maybe?
-- package distribution using setuptools